 (b) not having been immunised against, and not having acquired immunity by infection from, all or specified vaccine preventable notifiable infectious diseases;

-person in charge, of a school, means the person who has responsibility for the day-to-day management and control of the school.
+person in charge, of a school, community kindergarten or child care service, means the person who has responsibility for the day-to-day management and control of the school, community kindergarten or child care service;

-(2) Without limiting section 304(1), regulations may be made under that subsection —
+responsible person, in relation to a child, means —

+(a) a parent of the child; or

+(b) a guardian of the child; or

+(c) another person who has responsibility for the day-to-day care of the child.

+[Section 141A inserted: No. 14 of 2019 s.
+8.]

+Subdivision 2 — Immunisation requirements for enrolment

+[Heading inserted: No. 14 of 2019 s.
+8.]

-(a) requiring information about a child’s immunisation status to be given to the person in charge of a school at which the child is to be enrolled or re-enrolled;
+141B.
+Responsible person to give immunisation status to person in charge

-(b) requiring the person in charge of a school to retain for a specified period information about the immunisation status of a child enrolled at the school;

-(c) requiring information given to the person in charge of a school about a child’s immunisation status to be kept confidential and stored securely;